 Pages are information desks that must be placed on the site so that users of your multi-vendor marketplace Shopify can easily find the information they are interested in regarding delivery times, terms of return of goods, as well as get acquainted with the history of your company development.

 Information pages are also necessary for the successful connection of the payment system, which we will discuss later.

 The store should have the following pages:

-Track your order - a page with a link to service for tracking parcels
+- Track your order - a page with a link to the service for tracking parcels

 After assembling and filling the store with products, you need to connect some applications to your online marketplace.
 Many applications not only greatly simplify ordering but also automate email marketing, increase conversion in your online store, increase the average bill, and much more - the functionality of applications is endless.